 Lagos is vibrant and full of life, with something to see on every corner.
 It has the biggest business opportunities in the country - and it's a city surrounded by water so you can get away from the hustle and bustle when you need to.

 More than all of this, however, I'm so proud of my country's continued burgeoning growth in the arts.
 It's becoming a hub for music and fashion both internally and intentionally.
 In the music world, look at all the famous Nigerian musicians currently popular globally; Wizkid, Skepta, DJ Spinall and Tiwa Savage, to name just a few.
 In the fashion world we are seeing much the same; 2018 saw Arise Fashion Week in Lagos where huge names such as Naomi Campbell, Imann Hammam, Tinie Tempah and Ozwald Boateng attended and contributed, as well as having the famous South African photographer, Trevor Stuurman shoot the event for Vogue.

 Nigeria (with Lagos as the driving force) is connecting more and more with African and global creatives - and I couldn't be happier!

-- Pass on Abiola's best bits of Lagos using the social icons at the bottom of this article.
+- Pass on Abiola's Lagos Nigeria travel guide using the social icons at the bottom of this article.